Regeneron Pharmaceuticals, Inc. (REGN) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-17, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Regeneron Pharmaceuticals, Inc. ("Regeneron" or the "Company") (NASDAQ: REGN) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+21, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Regeneron Pharmaceuticals, Inc. ("Regeneron" or the "Company") (NASDAQ: REGN).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REGENERON PHARMACEUTICALS, INC. (REGN), CLICK HERE BEFORE MARCH 10, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REGENERON PHARMACEUTICALS, INC. (REGN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 10, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?